robibobs/ttj-website-zleap/software_tools.md

 ### Software tools

-This page is designed to list some useful tools that we find useful.
+This page is designed to list some tools that we find useful:

 ####Linux